GREYWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 Complies with NSF/ANSI Standard 350 for Safety and Effectiveness

-Water Harvesting Solutions utilizes a number of leading-edge filtration, sterilization and monitoring steps to bring the water to near-potable quality that is able to eliminate any health and aesthetic concerns while meeting the regulatory requirements of most communities.
-Our GW Series of processing skids is patent pending and currently being certified under the new National Sanitation Foundation 350 Standard for commercial graywater processing systems.
+Water Harvesting Solutions utilizes a number of leading-edge filtration, sanitation and monitoring steps to bring the water to near-potable quality, eliminating health and aesthetic concerns while meeting the regulatory requirements of most communities.
+Our GW Series of processing systems and filtration skids have been field tested and proven to be compliant with the National Sanitation Foundation NSF-350 Standard for commercial graywater processing systems.
 Learn more about NSF-350 Certification here.

 It is important to note that the term “greywater” refers to untreated water from showers and sinks.
 Once the greywater has been filtered and sanitized – its classification changes from “greywater” to “on site treated non-potable water” and it is then safe to store and utilize for many purposes.
 You can see examples of installed greywater systems that we designed and built on our Projects Page.

 Greywater Harvesting System Overview

-The first filtration step is designed to quickly remove the larger particulates inherent in shower and sink discharges.
-This is accomplished with a settling tank stage, where chlorine or another oxidizing agent is added to immediately begin reducing bacteria in the greywater.
+The first filtration step is designed to quickly stop biological activity and remove the larger particulates inherent in shower and sink discharges.
+This is accomplished in a settling tank stage, where chlorine or another oxidizing agent is added to immediately begin reducing bacteria in the greywater.
 After a set contact and settling time, the treated greywater is pumped through the GW-Series filtration skid.